 Whatever age you right now gives you and you alone control on being the healthiest you can be going forward.

-Are you willing to give this a try for four weeks and pay attention to how you look and feel.
-Use the checklist and journal here.
+Last but not least, are you willing to give this a try for four weeks and pay attention to how you look and feel.
+If so, use the checklist and journal here.